wp-plugins/simple-membership/readme.txt

 == Changelog ==

 = 1.9.3 =
-- Fixed an issue with the featured image not showing properly for protected blog posts.
+- Fixed an issue with the featured image not showing properly for some protected blog posts.

 = 1.9.2 =
 - Fixed the edit link in the member search interface.